 Finally, share with someone the truth you have learned.
 Did you know that you can remember about twenty percent of what you hear and forty percent of what you read, but you can remember about eighty-five percent of what you write?
 How can you transfer this truth to someone else if you can’t remember it?
 As you study, take notes of the things the Lord is impressing on your heart and make a to-do list.

 Consider this: our actions speak louder than words.
 Time alone with God should take precedence over all our other activities.
 By seeking Him first, we communicate to Him the following: “I love you, Lord.
 I am dependent upon you.
 I can do nothing without you.
-You are the most important thing in my life.”
+You are the most important Person in my life.”
 Will you accept His invitation?

 John 7:37-38